 Keeping with the current disruption of artificial intelligence, Knowi also offers integration of machine learning and natural language processing.
 The ML feature helps users to build machine learning-based triggers in the workflow.
-While the natural language business intelligence feature allows non-technical users the ability to query the data just like they would ask questions in a google search.
+While the search-based analytics feature (also called natural language business intelligence) allows non-technical users the ability to query the data just like they would ask questions in a google search.

 Grafana vs Kibana vs Knowi